mgruberb/boost-toggle-indicator/README.md

 ## A simple tray icon tool to toggle CPU boost on supported Linux systems

-This tool uses the Linux cpu-freq driver to check and control the current CPU boost status, displaying it via a AppIndicator tray icon that shows whether boost is on or off.
+This tool uses the Linux cpu-freq driver (AMD) or the intel_pstate driver (intel) to check and control the current CPU boost status, displaying it via a AppIndicator tray icon that shows whether boost is on or off.

 | Boost State | Tray Icon |
 |-------------|-----------|